techidaily/site-ai-voice-clone/source/_posts/new-2024-approved-top-10-ai-subtitle-translators-for-content-creators-that-anyone-can-use.md

 ![Bing translator](https://images.wondershare.com/virbo/article/ai-subtitle-translator-03.jpg)

- Microsoft’s[Bing Translate](https://bing.com/translator) is a very interesting choice.
+ Microsoft’s [Bing Translate](https://bing.com/translator) is a very interesting choice.
 You can use it absolutely free of cost to translate texts, subtitles or entire webpage into a different language.
 It can translate into all the major languages of the world.
 But the only problem is that you would have to provide text to translate as it cannot generate subtitles from a video.

 **Free Trial: Totally Free**